osuosl/ganeti_webmgr/docs/source/getting_started/installing.rst

     $ gwm-manage.py syncdb --migrate

-* PostgreSQL: only fresh installation support PostgreSQL, because there are no migrations for this database within |gwm| prior to **version 0.11**::
+* PostgreSQL: only fresh installation supports PostgreSQL, because there are no migrations for this database within |gwm| prior to **version 0.11**::

     $ gwm-manage.py syncdb --all